CodeYourFuture/Git-CLI-Coursework/README.md

 6. What is the Git command to see changes you have waiting to be committed?

 <!-- Write your answer here -->
-git status
+git status,
 git diff

 7. What is the Git command to get changes from Github onto your computer?

 <!-- Write your answer here -->
-git remote upstream <urlOfRepo>
+git remote upstream <--urlOfRepo-->